-This is a list of my publications, talks and workshops:
+This is a list of my publications, conferences and events:

 Reflections on emerging thinking in evidence, implementation, policy and politics from the Multi-Donor Learning Partnership